MicrosoftDocs/OfficeDocs-Enterprise-pr.ja-JP/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="tenants"></a>テナント

-SaaS クラウド商品の場合、テナントとはクラウド サービスを提供しているサーバーが収容された地域の場所のことです。たとえば、Contoso Corporation は、パリ本社の 15,000 人の従業員用の Office 365、EMS、および Dynamics 365 テナントのホストに欧州地域を選択しています。
+For SaaS cloud offerings, the tenant is the regional location that houses the servers providing cloud services.
+For example, the Contoso Corporation chose the European region to host its Office 365, EMS, and Dynamics 365 tenants for the 15,000 workers in their Paris headquarters.

-Azure PaaS サービスと、Azure IaaS でホストされる仮想マシン ベースのワークロードは、世界中の Azure データセンターのテナントを持つことができます。場所と呼ばれる Azure データセンターは、Azure PaaS のアプリやサービスまたは IaaS ワークロードの要素を作成するときに、ユーザーが指定します。
+Azure PaaS services and virtual machine-based workloads hosted in Azure IaaS can have tenancy in any Azure datacenter across the world.
+You specify the Azure datacenter, known as the location, when you create the Azure PaaS app or service or element of an IaaS workload.

-Azure AD テナントは、アカウントおよびグループを収容する Azure AD の特定のインスタンスです。Office 365、Dynamics 365、または Intune/EMS の有料または試用版サブスクリプションには、無料の Azure AD テナントが含まれています。この Azure AD テナントには、その他の Azure サービスは含まれていません。これは、Azure の試用版または有料のサブスクリプションと同じものではありません。
+An Azure AD tenant is a specific instance of Azure AD containing accounts and groups.
+Paid or trial subscriptions of Office 365, Dynamics 365, or Intune/EMS include a free Azure AD tenant.
+This Azure AD tenant does not include other Azure services and is not the same as an Azure trial or paid subscription.

 ### <a name="summary-of-the-hierarchy"></a>階層の概要